SEBR-0116/u2_OAuth/README.md

 2. Intro to Authentication
 3. Why OAuth?
 4. What is OAuth?
-5. Preview the Completed `mongoose-movies` App
-6. Today's OAuth Game Plan
+5. Today's OAuth Game Plan
     - **Step 1:** Register our App with Google's OAuth Server
     - **Step 2:** Define the `User` model
     - **Step 3:** Discuss PassportJS